DaKill3r/DaKill3r/README.md

 - 👋 Hi, I’m @I-JTF2-I and I can speak french
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Python
+- 🌱 I’m currently learning HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...